oscarstvz/oscar_estevez_fork/README.md

-# Sample Implementation of Hexagonal Architecture in a GtMotive Microservice
+# Sample Implementation of Hexagonal Architecture in a Microservice
 ## Index
 ### [Introduction](#introduction)
 ### [Clean Architecture](#clean-architecture)